blakeifitz/QuickCardv1-api/README.md

 - You can edit without leaving page.

 This is my first PERN application with full CRUD operations.
-This is the client side of the application and uses React with vanilla css.
-I am using React-Router for navigation, and a combination of context and state for UI/component management.
-There is smoke testing implemented for all components.
-A custom Fav Icon using favicon.io.
+This is the backend of the application and uses PostgresSQL, Express as an application framework, and runs on node.
+Deployed on Heroku Hobby Server.
+There is testing implemented for each endpoint.

 This project was created to shorten the time doing of doing a regular, helpful, repetitive job.
 I was inspired by a computers ability to do repetitive tasks exactly the same every time, and in an extremely short amount of time.
 For the next version I would like to improve my card creating algorithim, styling, and remove context from state management.